-He is a Fellow of the Australian Academy of the Humanities and President of the International Society for History, Philosophy and Social Studies of Biology for 2011-13.
+He is a Fellow of the American Association for the Advancement of Science and the Australian Academy of the Humanities, and was President of the International Society for History, Philosophy and Social Studies of Biology from 2011-13.
 From 2006-12 he was a member of the Australian Health Ethics Committee of NHMRC.
-He spends part of each year at the University of Exeter in the ESRC Centre for Genomics in Society.
+He spends part of each year at the University of Exeter in the Egenis: the Centre for the Study of the Life Sciences.

 Paul is a keen bushwalker, a topic about which he blogs here.